 What I never thought about back in the days of “letting myself go” was that maybe in doing so I was actually hurting my kids and family rather than helping them!
 I always thought to myself, I will worry about how I look when I have time to again.
 I never thought that the way I looked could have made my kids feel less of themselves!

-In retrospect I believe it is very important to look good for your family.
-No you do not have to dress like a runway model, that just is not practical in day to day life.
+No, you do not have to dress like a runway model, that just is not practical in day to day life.
 What is practical and important is showing confidence, both inner and outer confidence.
-Let’s face it, in our society we do pass first impression judgements, and we can expect others to do so in return.
+Let’s face it, in our society we do pass first impression judgments, and we can expect others to do so in return.

 Style is all around us, always will be, so it is important to have some style.
 When you spend your day literally tossing on a ratty pair of shorts and the cleanest tee you can find, that is not style!
 Yet, that is what I had become.

 My top 5 reasons why your style is important to your kids/grandkids: